"Love and faithfulness keep a king safe;

 through love his throne is made secure" - Proverbs 20:28.

 When leaders act or make decisions, they would do well to be guarded and guided by the values of love and faithfulness.
-Those two principles would be the strong foundation for any ethical leadership philosophy.
-This verse also seems to imply that the leaders who give love get love in return, and that helps make their leadership tenure meaningful and long-lasting.
-It may be strange to think of love in an organizational context, but God's ways are effective, not just in church but also in all life situations.
+Those two principles would be a strong foundation upon which to base any ethical leadership philosophy.
+This verse also seems to imply that the leaders who give love get love in return, and that helps make their leadership tenure meaningful and longer-lasting.
+It may be strange to think of love in an organizational context, but God's ways are effective, not just in the Church but also in all life situations.

 LEADERSHIP STEP: Set aside 45 minutes to consider how love can play a more important role in your leadership decisions and behavior.
-Go to 1 Corinthians 13, the well-known chapter on love, read it and then re-read it.
+Go to 1 Corinthians 13, the well-known chapter on love, read it, and then re-read it.
 Look at the various components of love as Paul described them, and evaluate your leadership style in light of those components.
-Why doesn't love play a more important role in your work life?
+How can love play a more prominent role in your work life?
 What changes do you need to make based on 1 Corinthians 13?